Colyton Grammar School

-Colyton Grammar School (commonly abbreviated to 'CGS') is a co-educational grammar school (and Academy) located in the village of Colyford in East Devon, England that caters for pupils aged 11 to 18.
-The school has been classified by Ofsted as 'Outstanding' in three successive reports.
-As of 2023 it was ranked by The Sunday Times as the ninth best state school in the country, and the second best in the South West.
+Colyton Grammar School (CGS) is a co-educational grammar school (and academy) located in the village of Colyford in East Devon, England, that caters for pupils aged 11 to 18.
+The school has been classified by Ofsted as "Outstanding" in three successive reports.
+As of 2023 it was ranked by The Sunday Times as the ninth-best state school in the country, and the second-best in the South West.
 Founded by local merchants in 1546, the school is situated on an 18-acre site near the Devon coast.